 This course will cover basic principles of Anatomy and Physiology of the body.
 It will include lectures and laboratory activities dealing with structures and functions of the entire body, with particular emphasis on the muscular and skeletal systems, as well as the cardiovascular, respiratory and nervous systems.
 It will include dissection, as well as computer labs.
 This course is not acceptable for programs requiring two semesters of Anatomy and Physiology.
 Those students should take BIO 210 and 220 Human Anatomy and Physiology I and II.
 Three hours of lecture and two hours of lab.
 Prerequisite: BIO 105, 120, or CHE 103.
-Note: Previously EXSC 210 Offered every spring.
+Note: Students may not receive credit for both BIO 210 HUMAN ANATOMY AND PHYSIOLOGY I and this course Note: Previously EXSC 210 Offered every fall.